Table of Contents

 Weak or Stolen Passwords

-In many cases, cybercriminals don’t need to work hard to compromise your data – all they need is an employee to be careless with their credentials.
+In many cases, cybercriminals don’t need to work hard to compromise your data – all they need is for an employee to be careless with their credentials.
 This can happen if they use a weak password that’s easy to guess or keep their passwords in an accessible location – either physically or digitally.

 This is why a password creation and management policy is a crucial component of cybersecurity.
-When establishing your policy, you should ensure that it complies with suggested best practices, such as the password should have more than ten characters contain at least one upper-case letter, one number, and one special character.
+When establishing your policy, you should ensure that it complies with suggested best practices, such as the password should have more than ten characters containing at least one upper-case letter, one number, and one special character.
 You may also want to consider purchasing a password management program for your company so that your passwords are both more unique and kept safe.

 Phishing is a form of social engineering that is carried out with the intention of gaining illicit access to restricted information such as login credentials, bank accounts, or credit card numbers.
 Phishing relies on creating a sense of urgency and pressure from superiors or official entities to get your employees to willingly provide sensitive information by faking emails, online chat clients, or impostor websites.